jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

 ## Conclusion

-Contoso Matterhorn Bank is focused on enhancing employee efficiency and improving access to information through the implementation of an AI-powered platform.
+Contoso Zermatt Bank is focused on enhancing employee efficiency and improving access to information through the implementation of an AI-powered platform.
 By addressing the outlined challenges and meeting the specified requirements, the bank aims to streamline operations,